Mahdi-r126/Uber_ride/README.md

 # Uber Ride
-This is a Online Taxi project implemented by Flutter.<br />
+This is an Online Taxi project like uber or snapp implemented by Flutter.<br />

 It has 2 parts:<br />
 1-Ride <br />